-Notice now the following: since a torsion-free sheaf with Chern character $\gamma(n+1,k)$ is strictly $\mu$-semistable if and only if it admits a torsion-free quotient with slope $-\frac{1}{2}$, we deduce that $Z$ can be written as a finite union $Z=\cup_{v\in A} Z_v$ where each $Z_v$ is the closed subscheme parameterising sheaves admitting a torsion-free quotient with Chern character $v=(v_0,\ldots,v_3)\: \frac{v_0}{v_1}=-\frac{1}{2}$ (the finiteness of $A$ follows from \cite[Lemma 1.7.9]{HL}).
+Next, notice the following fact.
+A torsion-free sheaf with Chern character $\gamma(n+1,k)$ is strictly slope-semistable if and only if it admits a torsion-free quotient with slope $-\frac{1}{2}$.
+We deduce that $Z$ can be written as a finite union $Z=\cup_{v\in A} Z_v$ where each $Z_v$ is the closed subscheme parametrising sheaves admitting a torsion-free quotient with Chern character $v=(v_0,\ldots,v_3)$ with $\frac{v_0}{v_1}=-\frac{1}{2}$.
+Here, the finiteness of $A$ follows from \cite[Lemma 1.7.9]{HL}.

+Without loss of generality, we can assume that the set $A$ is actually the singleton $\{\gamma(n,k)\}$.
+Since on $X$ there are no slope-semistable rank-2 torsion-free sheaves with $c_1=-1$ and Hilbert polynomial $P>P_{F_0}$, the same arguments presented in the proof of Theorem \ref{thm:exists-quadric}, Steps \ref{substep-sing-1}-\ref{substep-sing-3}, allow indeed to conclude what follows: a general strictly slope-semistable deformation $E'$ of $E_{n+1}^k$ is a locally free sheaf such that the only torsion-free quotients of slope $\frac{1}{2}$ of the dual $E'^*$ have Hilbert polynomial $P_{F_0^*}$.
+But as every slope-semistable rank-2 torsion-free sheaf with Hilbert polynomial $P_{F_0^*}$ is the dual of a minimal instanton, this is equivalent to state that all torsion-free quotients of strictly slope-semistable deformations of $E_{n+1}^k$ are $(n,k)$-instantons, so that $A=\{\gamma(n,k)\}$.

-Applying Lemma \ref{lem:ext-ss}, we get that $Y\subset Z$ if and only if $Y\subset Z_{\gamma(n,k)}$.
+Therefore, we have that $Y\subset Z$ if and only if $Y\subset Z_{\gamma(n,k)}$.
 Suppose that this was the case.
-Since all $\mu$-semistable torsion-free sheaves with Chern character $\gamma(1,0)$ are actually $\mu$-stable instanton bundles (in view of \cite[Proposition 3.4]{BF}), we deduce that all points in $Z_{\gamma(n,k)}$ corresponds to sheaves arising from extensions classes in $\Ext^1(F,F_0)$ for $F$ a $(n,k)$-instanton.
+Since all slope-semistable torsion-free sheaves with Chern character $\gamma(1,0)$ are actually slope-stable instanton bundles (in view of \cite[Proposition 3.4]{BF}), we deduce that all closed points of $Z_{\gamma(n,k)}$ correspond to sheaves arising from extension classes in $\Ext^1(F,F_0)$ for $F$ a $(n,k)$-instanton.
 Let us consider now an open neighborhood $U\subset Y$ of $[E_{n+1}^k]$.
-Up to shrinking $U$, we can suppose that this latter is disjoint from $Z_v$ for every $v\in A, \ v\ne \gamma(n,k).$ This implies that given a sheaf $E$ corresponding to a point in $U,$ all torsion-free quotients of $E$ having Chern character $\gamma(n,k)$ must be $\mu$-stable.
-Therefore all points $[E]$ in $U$ admits a unique (up to isomorphism) torsion-free $\mu$-stable quotient $F$ with Chern character $\gamma(n,k)$.
+Up to shrinking $U$, we can suppose that the latter is disjoint from $Z_v$ for every $v\in A, \ v\ne \gamma(n,k).$ This implies that given a sheaf $E$ corresponding to a point in $U,$ all torsion-free quotients of $E$ having Chern character $\gamma(n,k)$ must be slope-stable.
+Therefore all points $[E]$ in $U$ admit a unique (up to isomorphism) torsion-free slope-stable quotient $F$ with Chern character $\gamma(n,k)$.
 This will in particular ensure that $F$ satisfies $\ext^2(F_0,F)=\ext^2(F,F_0)=0$ (this vanishing is obtained applying Lemma \ref{lem:min-index-1}).
 Summing up we would obtain: